Skip to main content

 for _ in 1...8 {

-// Draw one square
+// Inner loop: draw one square (4 sides)

 for _ in 1...4 {